cutterbuck/python-sets-readme-jake/README.md

 ### Summary

 In this section we learned how to use sets to find only the unique values from a collection of data.
 We learned that sets differ from lists because their elements are unique, immutable, and unordered.
 Python provides a variety of methods to easily add, remove, and clear all elements from the set.
-Furthermore, we learned how to work with multiple sets using ```union()```, ```intersection()```, and ```difference()```.
+Lastly, we learned how to work with multiple sets using ```union()```, ```intersection()```, and ```difference()```.